Guidance for Industry and Other Stakeholders 1

 FDA intends to issue orders to allow emergency dispensing when, based on available information about the MCM, emergency response plans, and operational needs, the agency concludes that it is reasonable to permit emergency dispensing of eligible FDA-approved products.
-FDA anticipates that federal, state, local, tribal, territorial and/or other stakeholders will submit a request for emergency dispensing.
-However, in the event it is appropriate to issue an order without such a request, FDA will notify the relevant federal officials (e.g., ASPR, CDC, DHS, and/or DoD) and, as appropriate, public health stakeholders in affected states.
+FDA anticipates that government stakeholders will submit a request for an emergency dispensing order.
+However, in the event that FDA deems it appropriate to issue an order without such a request, FDA will notify the relevant government stakeholders (e.g., ASPR, CDC, DHS, and/or DoD, regional authorities) as appropriate.

 a.
 Federal requests

-FDA expects that federal stakeholders will initiate any requests relating to federally maintained or controlled MCMs, and to the extent possible, will consider emergency dispensing activities of the same MCMs at all jurisdictional levels including state, local, tribal, or territorial jurisdictions.
-For example, if both the CDC Strategic National Stockpile and state or local jurisdictions stockpile an antibiotic for use for post-exposure prophylaxis of inhalational anthrax, then FDA anticipates that a CDC request for an order to allow emergency dispensing for that antibiotic would address both the federal and state or local stockpiles.
-FDA also expects that a federal stakeholder seeking an emergency dispensing order, or to which such an order is otherwise directed, will communicate with state, local, tribal, or territorial stakeholders as necessary to ensure a coordinated emergency response.
+FDA expects that federal government stakeholders will initiate any requests relating to federally-maintained or federally-controlled MCMs, and to the extent possible, will consider emergency dispensing activities of the same MCMs at all jurisdictional levels including state, local, tribal, and territorial jurisdictions.
+For example, if both the CDC Strategic National Stockpile and state or local jurisdictions stockpile an antibiotic for use for post-exposure prophylaxis of inhalational anthrax, FDA anticipates that a CDC request for an order to allow emergency dispensing for that antibiotic would address all other relevant government stakeholder stockpiles.
+FDA also expects that a federal stakeholder seeking an emergency dispensing order, or to which such an order is otherwise directed, will communicate with other government stakeholders as necessary to ensure a coordinated emergency response.

 b.
 Non-federal requests

-FDA also anticipates receiving requests relating to MCMs maintained or controlled solely by non-federal stakeholders (e.g., public health officials at the state level or in major metropolitan areas that independently maintain MCM stockpiles) to address the possibility that such assets may be deployed independent of reliance on federal assets.
-FDA strongly recommends that such requests be submitted only after consultation with relevant federal stakeholders (e.g., CDC), as well as other relevant state, local, tribal, or territorial stakeholders (e.g., officials in adjacent jurisdictions) that are or may be part of a coordinated or related response effort involving the same CBRN agent(s) or MCM.
+FDA also anticipates receiving requests relating to MCMs maintained or controlled solely by non-federal government stakeholders (e.g., public health officials at the state level or in major metropolitan areas that independently maintain MCM stockpiles) to address the possibility that such assets may be deployed independent of reliance on federal assets.
+FDA strongly recommends that such requests be submitted only after consultation with relevant federal government stakeholders (e.g., CDC), as well as other relevant government stakeholders (e.g., officials in adjacent jurisdictions) that are or may be part of a coordinated or related response effort involving the same CBRN agent(s) or MCM.

 c.
 Content of requests